 - Hike date.

-- Pick up time (we prefer no earlier than 7:00 am for our volunteers).
+- Pick up time.
+No earlier than 7 am please, for our volunteers.

 - Finish point of the hike.
 State Map # and km from The Bruce Trail Reference: Maps and Trail Guide.
 This becomes the pick up location where you meet the Trail Angel.